shitty-inc/sendshit-cli/README.md

 [![npm](https://img.shields.io/npm/v/sendshit.svg)](https://www.npmjs.com/package/sendshit)
 [![Travis](https://img.shields.io/travis/shitty-inc/sendshit-cli.svg)](https://travis-ci.com/shitty-inc/sendshit-cli)

-Command line client for [sendsh.it](https://github.com/shitty-inc/sendsh.it)
+This project is a command line client for the [sendsh.it](https://github.com/shitty-inc/sendsh.it) file transfer service.
+It will encrypt your file locally with the [triplesec](https://github.com/keybase/triplesec) library, upload it to our api and provide you with an easy link you can share to download and decrypt the file.

 ## Installation